All Notes

 -

-Reinforcement Learning (RL) involves learning to maximize a numerical reward signal.
-It is a field of study that encompasses related problems and solution methods.
+Reinforcement learning involves maximizing a numerical reward signal.
+It is a field that studies problems and solution methods for learning optimal actions.

 -